kedars/esp-jumpstart-book/docs/en/rst/firmwareupgrade.rst

 Flash Partitions
 ----------------

 The ESP-IDF framework divides the flash into multiple logical partitions for storing various components.
-The typical way this is done is shown in the figure [fig:flash\_parts].
+The typical way this is done is shown in the figure.

 .. figure:: ../../_static/flash_partitions_intro.png
    :alt: Flash Partitions Structure